HHSIDEAlab/medicaid_eligibility/README.md

 You can post determinations JSON to http://localhost:3000/determinations/eval

+Additional information about how to integrate the project using the API can be found in doc/MitC integration.docx

 This project is licensed with a BSD license, open source with attribution.
 Details in the LICENSE file.

 (c) 2013 BlueLabs.